eugenetriguba/health-screenings-admin-menu/README.md

 npm start
 ```

-You'll also want to make sure you have the Google Calendar API enabled, and place the credentials.json you recieve in the root of this project folder in order for the API calls for work.
+You'll also want to make sure you have the Google Calendar API enabled, and place the credentials.json you receive in the ```config/``` directory in order for the API calls for work.

 # Structure of the project